 Mannerism is a confusing term, subject to radically different interpretations but generally used to describe the art in Italy which directly succeeded that of the Renaissance and preceded the Baroque.
-Its first widespread use, in the 17th century, was pejorative, implying an over-elaborate distortion, an imbalance, and a neurosis first discerned in the later work of Michelangelo and in the followers of Raphael.
+Its first widespread use, in the seventeenth century, was pejorative, implying an over-elaborate distortion, an imbalance, and a neurosis first discerned in the later work of Michelangelo and in the followers of Raphael.

 “Typical” Mannerist painters were artists such as Parmigianino, with his elegant elongation of the human form, and Pontormo, whose compositions exhibit a disturbing psychological tension.
-This essentially negative view held sway until the mid-20th century when John Shearman propounded an alternative theory whereby maniera (“style” in English, originating in French manière and borrowed from the French courtly literature of manners) should be equated with skill and the overcoming of difficulty.
-He cited impressive historical proof of the positive connotations of the term: a sonnet of 1442 listing maniera among the heaven-sent gifts of Pisanello, Vasari, (1552) including it as one of the five qualities which made his century, the 16th, superior to the preceding one.
+This essentially negative view held sway until the mid-twentieth century when John Shearman propounded an alternative theory whereby maniera (“style” in English, originating in French manière and borrowed from the French courtly literature of manners) should be equated with skill and the overcoming of difficulty.
+He cited impressive historical proof of the positive connotations of the term: a sonnet of 1442 listing maniera among the heaven-sent gifts of Pisanello, Vasari, (1552) including it as one of the five qualities which made his century, the sixteenth, superior to the preceding one.

 With permission, from: The Concise Oxford Dictionary of Art Terms, Michael Clarke, Deborah Clarke. © 2012 Oxford University Press.
 Available at Oxford Art Online